 The associations between AD and cancer are not yet well understood.
-Two cohort studies from England and Denmark did not find evidence of an association between AD and most cancers, except for lymphomas(150,151).
-However, it was observed that AD patients with severe long-term disease have a higher risk of developing lymphoma in adulthood, (1,150) and there have also been reports of pediatric cases (152).
+Two cohort studies from England and Denmark did not find evidence of an association between AD and most cancers, except for lymphomas. ^{150,151} AD patients with long-term severe disease have been observed to have a higher risk of developing lymphoma in adulthood 1,150, and pediatric cases have also been reported.
+152

-DUP and TRA in patients with neoplasm history
+Dupilumab and tralokinumab in patients with neoplasm history

 Patients with a history of malignancy are generally excluded from biologics clinical trials.
-However, real-life studies have shown that DUP is not associated with an increased risk of malignancy (153) and can be considered a safe option for patients with a history of solid neoplasms(154-156).

-The relationship between DUP and the risk of developing lymphomas, particularly cutaneous T-cell lymphomas (CTCL), is controversial.
-While Th2-cytokines, including IL-4 and IL-13, are overexpressed in advanced CTCL, (157) the use of DUP has been associated with the onset or progression of CTCL in several cases (158-164).

-Furthermore, other types of lymphomas such as the anaplastic large-cell lymphoma, cytotoxic T-cell lymphoma, angioimmunoblastic T-cell lymphoma, and Hodgkin lymphoma have been reported during DUP therapy (165-169).
-The current available published data provide reassurance regarding the use of DUP in patients with a history of solid tumors, but caution must be exercised in the case of hematological malignancies.
+However, real-life studies have shown that DUP is not associated with an increased risk of malignancy and can be considered a safe option for patients with a history of solid neoplasms.153-156 troversial.
+While Th2-cytokines, including IL-4 and IL-13, are overexpressed in advanced CTCL, 157 the use of DUP has been associated with the onset or progression of CTCL in several cases.
+158-164 Furthermore, other types of lymphomas such as anaplastic large-cell lymphoma, cytotoxic T-cell lymphoma, angioimmunoblastic T-cell lymphoma, and Hodgkin lymphoma have been reported during DUP therapy.
+165-169 The current available published data provide reassurance regarding the use of DUP in patients with a history of solid tumors, but caution must be exercised in the case of hematological malignancies.